Phase 2 Flood Strategy Projects

 Phase 2 Projects

 In 2019 the Lower Mainland Flood Management Strategy (LMFMS) initiative completed new modelling and mapping for the Lower Fraser region.
-The work was carried out for the LMFMS partners by Northwest Hydraulic Consultants.
+The work was carried out for participants in the flood strategy work by Northwest Hydraulic Consultants.

 The floodplain model is based on a new digital elevation model that encompasses both the river channel and the floodplain.

-The new modelling work provides partners in the work a better understanding of how water moves down the river and across the floodplain under various flow scenarios.
+The modelling shows how water would be expected to move down the river and across the floodplain under specific flow scenarios.
 The model can also be used to analyze the effects of dike breaches; to create flood hazard maps that show the extent, depth and velocity of floodwaters; and to evaluate the effectiveness of proposed flood mitigation options.

-Maps of a number of Lower Fraser flood scenarios (present day, 2050 and 2100) have been produced in the modelling project: see Lower Mainland Flood Maps.
+- Maps of a number of Lower Fraser flood scenarios (present day, 2050 and 2100) from the modelling and mapping project: see Lower Mainland Flood Management Strategy Maps.